 - an electric kettle

 Where rooms have shared bathroom facilities we provide a toilet, washbasin and shower for residents to use.
 The number of people sharing a shower/toilet ranges from 2 to 6.
 Shared bathroom facilities are cleaned every day except Sunday.

 Yes.
 There is allocated kitchen storage space in each main kitchen.
-On average each resident is allocated one cupboard to use as storage.
+On average each resident is allocated two cupboards to use as storage.
 We also provide fridge space (normally one fridge shelf) and freezer space (normally half a shelf).
 Double rooms and family flats have their own storage and fridges in their kitchens.

 Yes.
 In each building there is a laundry room.
 Each laundry has one washing machine and one drying machine.
 You must provide your own soap/washing liquid.
 The machines are operated by coins.
 One washing cycle costs £2.00 and one drying cycle costs £1.00.
 We also provide an ironing board and iron in each laundry room.
 There are drying racks inside and outside which you can use.

 9. Does the Centre provide heating?/How does the heating work?

 Yes.
 The centre is centrally heated and there is a radiator in each room.
 These can be controlled by residents via a flow control valve on each radiator, although there is a centrally controlled thermostat which sets a max. temperature.

 If residents find that they are still cold, we can provide extra blankets.

 10. Can I bring a bike/car?
 Where can I park it?

 You are welcome to bring your own bicycle or car with you.
 We have bicycle sheds at both buildings and there are two car parks (for approximately 6 cars each).